 In general, drug therapy in such cases is based on the use of a number of drugs:

-• anti-inflammatory drugs(Chlorophyllipta, Stomatofit, Tantum Verde);
+• anti-inflammatory drugs(Chlorophyllipta, Stomatophyte, Tantum Verde);

 Prevention of formations in the mouth

-What does a white rash mean?
+What does the white rash mean?

-In some cases, white or red dots in the mouth can indicate problems with the immune system, and a white coating on the tongue can indicate a viral disease (for example, a common cold).
+In some cases, white or red dots in the mouth can indicate problems with the immune system, and a white coating on the tongue can indicate a viral disease (for example, a common ARVI).

 Stomatitis